 What are the types of companies in Liberia?

 Liberia provides various legal entity types, such as private limited companies, public limited companies, partnerships, and LLCs.
 Formation of international shipping organizations, non-governmental charitable trusts, or non-resident LLCs is available for the international operations.
-LLCs are the most attractive to SMEs due to their flexibility and limited liability, while corporations and partnerships are the most suitable for big entities.
+LLCs are the most attractive to SMEs due to their flexibility and corporate shield, while corporations/partnerships are the most suitable for big legal bodies.

-What are the tax rates for companies in Liberia?
+What are the tax rates for firms in Liberia?

 What are the accounting and annual filling requirements in Liberia?